amarao/duoload/README.md

 ## Overview

-Duoload is a powerful command-line tool that allows you to liberate your vocabulary data from Duocards and transfer it to either Anki flashcards or a JSON format.
+Duoload is a command-line tool that allows you to export your data from [Duocards](https://duocards.com/) and transfer it to either Anki flashcards or a JSON format.
 This gives you full control over your learning data, enabling you to use it with the powerful Anki ecosystem or process it with your own tools.

+This application is intended to be used only with user-created cards.
+Please, respect copyright and don't download own Duocards card stacks.

 ## Installation